squattingmonk/nasher/README.md

 Docker commands are run with the same nomenclature as native nasher commands.
 If you want to use docker, any time you see a native nasher command in this document, you can replace it with the docker command.
-So the follwing are
+So the following are
 equivalent:
 ```console
 $ nasher <command>